Shan State: Colonial period (1886–1948)

 On 28 November 1885, the British captured Mandalay, officially ending the Third Anglo-Burmese War in 11 days.
 But it took until 1890 for the British to subdue all of the various Shan states.
 Under the British colonial administration, established in 1887, the Shan states were ruled by their saophas as feudatory princely states of the British Crown.
 The British placed Kachin Hills inside Mandalay Division and northwestern Shan areas under Sagaing Division.
 In October 1922, the Shan and the Karenni states were merged to create the Federated Shan States, under a commissioner who also administered the Wa States.
 This arrangement survived the constitutional changes of 1923 and 1937.

 During World War II, most of the Shan states were occupied by the Japanese.
-Chinese Kuomintang forces who illegally entered Burmese territory came down to northeastern Shan states to face the Japanese.
+Chinese Kuomintang forces who entered Burmese territory came down to northeastern Shan states to face the Japanese.
 Thai forces, allied with the Japanese, occupied Kengtung and surrounding areas in 1942, annexing the territory to the Thai state.

 After the war, the British returned, while many Chinese KMT forces stayed inside Burmese Shan states.
 Negotiations leading to independence at the Panglong Conference in February 1947 secured a unitary Shan State, including former Wa states, but without the Karenni states.
 More importantly, Shan State gained the right of secession in 10 years from independence.